Elliothc13/FYP/README.md

 - change to the directory `environment`
 - run the command `python manage.py migrate`
 - run the command `python manage.py runserver` or `py manage.py runserver`
-- you can then Ctrl+LMB the link to the website.
+- the website will then be running at `http://127.0.0.1:8000/`.
+Open this and you will be automatically redirected to the website.